ronsen/sveltekit-starter/README.md

 # sveltekit-prisma-crud

-A simple CRUD project using SvelteKit, Prisma, sqlite, and TypeScript.
+A simple CRUD project using SvelteKit, Prisma, sqlite, Tailwind CSS, and TypeScript.

-Run these following commands to try this project:
+Clone this project and run these following commands to try locally:

 ```bash
 npm install